-Ben Sutcliffe Marine Surveyor in Cardiff and Swansea
+Ben Sutcliffe Marine Surveyor - England & Wales

 Ben's Blog

 Gas delivery hosing.
-This September I found possibly the oldest length of hosing on a power boat since I started surveying.
+I recently found possibly the oldest length of hosing on a power boat since I started surveying.
 The date 1977.
 That makes the pipe over 34 years old!!!!
 I can't believe that the craft has not been surveyed in all those years and no one has noticed such a basic and potentially dangerous item that has not been replaced.
+Like wise copper pipe was not supported within the run and potential fracturing was highly likely, especially through a bulkhead where it wasn't correctly fitted.
 I cannot even start to remind folks how dangerous gas is on a vessel I have seen several terrible incidents from it.
 LPG is heavy, any leak in the system unless it is within the gas bottle locker with a good unrestricted drain will end up in the crafts bilge, any stray spark will be catastrophic.
 Need I say more!

 ANODES.
 I can not over emphasis the dangers of not protecting craft from Galvanic corrosion by fitting suitable anodes.
 Depending on the type of water your craft operates in will reflect on what type of sacrificial anodes you should have fitted to your craft.
 Like wise with so many craft now fitted with shore power consideration of suitable isolation transformers or fitting galvanic isolators are very important to protect you from bonding your craft to others